finos/morphir/users-guide/Custom Attributes.md

 ## File format, and naming convention
 To define a custom attribute, we need at least two JSON files.

- 1. A config file named `attribute.conf.json` that describes the attributes, and provides a path to the files where the attribute values are stored.
+ 1. A config file named `attribute.conf.json` that lists the attribute ID's, and maps them to display names.
- 2. At least one attribute file reachable on a path specified in the above config.
+ 2. At least one attribute file named `<someAttributeId>.json` in the `attributes` folder next to where the IR is located.

 ### Config file
 ```
 {
-	"foo":  {
+	"test-id-1":  {
-		"filePath" : "foo-attribute.json"
+		"displayName" : "test Name"
 	},
-	"bar":  {
+	"test-id-2":  {
-		"filePath" : "bar-attribute.json"
+		"displayName" : "Second Test Name"
 	}
 }
 ```